deepfence/ThreatStryker-docs/docs/docs/cloud/consoles.md

 1. Log in to the Deepfence Cloud portal.
-2. From the home page, select the 'New Console' tile.
+2. From the home page, select the '**Create new Management Console**' tile.
 This will prompt you for the following information:

     ![Add a new Workload](../img/cloud-newworkload.png)

-    Provide an *identifier*, select a console type, and select a region where that console should be deployed.
+    Provide an **identifier** and select a **region** where that console should be deployed.

 :::info
 The identifier you provide will be used to construct a DNS name.
 You'll use that DNS name to refer to your console when you  install ThreatStryker sensor agents.